iamc/2019-06-03-azti-git/README.rst

 A short introduction to basic UNIX command line usage will be given, as the first part of the workshop with be done in the command line.

+The instructor is a certified Software and Data Carpentry Instructor and for the workshop we will follow official Software Carpentry methodology and Git and UNIX Shell lessons.

 **Targeted audience**: scientific and technical people interested having a control over the evolution and history of changes of files and projects they work on, as well as to collaborate with others on a shared repository.